Pathology And Social-political-Economic Effects Of Covid-19

 i.
 Sources you cite in your paper should be scientifically appropriate and reputable.
 This

+applies to ALL of the Subject Categories.
 However, note that in some cases you may

 ALSO need to cite some non-reputable/suspicious sources as part of your topic (e.g.